AnindD/Smart-Light-ESPIDF/README.md

 This project is a smart light automation tool that allows users to control lights (whether it be an LED, or DC light bulb) using a web interface.
 There are various characteristics that the user can control about the lights such as allowing flickering, a certain brightness percentage they would like, timing the light to be on for certain intervals, and even adjusting the light based on the temperature in the room.

 ## Skills & Technologies Used 🖥️
-* PWM for controlling light brightness and flickering
+* Pulse Width Modulation (PWM) for controlling light brightness and flickering
-* Timer for controlling time light will stay on
+* Interrupt-driven timers for controlling time light will stay on
 * Wi-Fi (IEEE 802.11) for creation of web server
 * I2C protocol for communication with temperature sensor (BME280)
 * SPIFFS (SPI Flash File System) for storing HTML & CSS pages into microcontroller flash memory
 * Git for version control
+* FreeRTOS for managing ESP32 tasks
 * Breadboarding & wiring

 ## Block Diagram 👷